-To Adjust the Spring Pre-Load:
+To Adjust the Spring Pre-load:

-- 1. Park machine on a flat, level surface.
-Disengage the PTO, stop the engine and engage the parking brake. - 2.
-Raise the rear of the machine and secure with jackstands.
-Chock the front wheels to prevent the machine from rolling. - 3.
+1. Park the machine on a flat, level surface.
+Disengage the PTO, stop the engine, and engage the parking brake.

+- 2. Chock the front wheels to prevent the machine from rolling.
+Raise the rear of the machine and secure with jack stands. - 3.
 Remove the rear drive tires.